-Wits is a live public radio show that brings world-class comedians, actors and musicians to the stage of the Fitzgerald Theater, where host John Moe gives them and the audience the time of their lives.
-Wits mixes improv, sketch comedy, conversation, music and genuine beauty in a program praised as “one of the rare public radio comedy shows that’s actually funny” (Huffington Post) and “a wildly successful radio show.”
-(City Pages, Minneapolis)
+Wits is a live public radio show that brings world-class comedians, actors and musicians to the stage where host John Moe gives them and the audience the time of their lives.
+Wits mixes improv, sketch comedy, conversation, music and genuine beauty in a program praised as “one of the rare public radio comedy shows that’s actually funny” (Huffington Post) and “a wildly successful radio show” (City Pages, Minneapolis).

 John Moe, the host of Wits, has a long and varied career in public radio as well as comedy.
 Moe served as host of Marketplace Tech Report and Weekend America, both national programs heard on public radio stations.
 His reporting and commentary has been heard on All Things Considered, Marketplace, Day to Day, and numerous other public radio programs.
 Moe is the author of "Conservatize Me: How I Tried to Become a Righty with the Help of Richard Nixon, Sean Hannity, Toby Keith, and Beef Jerky" (2006) and a forthcoming humor book.
 His writing has appeared in numerous humor anthologies, the New York Times Magazine, and McSweeney's, among many other publications.
 John has been a lead singer in rock bands, a writer of video games, an editor at Amazon.com, and he once got fired for washing dishes the wrong way.